gjjaeger/movie_locations/README.md

 ## Things still to come

 Regrettably, due to time constraints, I was not able to implement thorough testing.
 This will be my priority going forward.

+For an example of some basic tests written by me for react: https://github.com/gjjaeger/ecosia_challenge

 The UI is in dire need of attention.